hengque/elk-analytics-katacoda-tutorial/elk-analytics/step4.md

 * *Beats* is another tool from the people behind the ELK stack, and can be thought of as a more light-weight version of Logstash.
 We will not be using it in this tutorial.
 * Data sent over TCP at port 5000 will be consumed by Logstash.
 This is useful for manual debugging purposes, and also enables services on other devices to send data over the network.

 In the input step, we also want to tell Logstash to pull data from our log file.
 To do this, we will add the *file plugin*.
+Copy the contents below, and add them under the Beats- and TCP-plugins (i.e. after line 8).

 ```
 file {